aprilbian/MIMO-NOS/README.md

     $ python3.6 mimo_simu.py

 to train the neural encoder and decoder.
+You are able to get a '.pth' file (neural network model), which will be used to construct the codebook for the second step.

 ### Hand-crafted Looped-Kbest decoding